 The county courthouse keeps records of safety complaints, licensing issues, code violations, and liens that a creditor might have issued against the property.

 If there is a stack of paperwork on an apartment complex you are interested in, this might be a sign that the landlord is not taking responsibility for the property.
-Also, you can look through lawsuits that the landlord has filed against tenants.
+Also, you can look through the landlord’s lawsuits against tenants.

 This might be an indication of how aggressive the landlord is.